asbhaskar/draftjs-typography/README.md

-Draft.js Rich Text Editor with some built in typography based on Microsoft Word
+#Draft.js Rich Text Editor with some built in typography based on Microsoft Word

-Created by Abhinav Bhaskar
+##How it works
+Creates a new child component of RichTextEditor in Textbox.js and manages state in the parent (Textbox) container.